Morgon123/LuxPOI/README.md

 # LuxPOI
-Map Sources for uMap of POI in Luxembourg
+Map Sources for uMap of POI in Luxembourg<br>
 See **README-LICENSING.md** for full licensing details.